 Mandatory credit transfer means that there are parts of the programme in which you will not be able to participate.
 This means that you may have to skip one or several semesters, because you have already completed courses that correspond to those parts of the programme.

-Credit transfer can also mean that you will not start your programme from the first semester, but later in the programme, corresponding to previously completed elements that you have been granted.
+Credit transfer can also mean that you will not start your programme from the first semester, but later in the programme, corresponding to previously completed elements.

 When can you expect to get an answer?

-Credit transfer evaluations will be made shortly after you have been accepted to a programme at VIA.
+Credit transfer assessment will be made shortly after you have been accepted to a programme at VIA.
 You will receive the credit transfer decision before study start.

 Adjust your study process

-If you receive a notification that you are covered by mandatory credit transfer, VIA suggests that you get in contact with a student counsellor at your place of study in order to adjust your individual study process.
+If you receive a notification that you are covered by mandatory credit transfer, VIA suggests that you get in contact with a student counsellor at your place of study to have your individual study process adjusted.

 Deadline for complaints about credit transfer evaluation

-You can complain about the educational institution's credit transfer decision within four weeks from receiving the results of their decision.
+You can complain about the educational institution's credit transfer decision within four weeks after you have received the decision.
 If your complaint has to do with procedural mistakes, you must complain within two weeks.

 Would you like to know more?